 - 4 cups juice of choice , see note

-- 3-4 teaspoons agar agar powder , if you like it firmer go for more (see note)
+- 3-4 teaspoons agar agar powder , see note

 - ¼ cup tablespoons sweetener , optional for sweeter flavor

 - Prepare a square baking dish (8 or 9 inches) with oil/spray or parchment paper.
 I like parchment because it is easy to lift out after it cools.

 - Put all ingredients into a pot and bring to a boil, constantly whisking to avoid the agar agar from clumping.
 About 3-5 minutes.4 cups juice of choice, 3-4 teaspoons agar agar powder, ¼ cup tablespoons sweetener

 - Once it is boiling, allow it to boil for about 2 minutes and remove from heat.